imran-sheikh/qwinix-assignment/README.md

 ## API Request Postman
 I am sharing the Postman Link with you.
 No environment is setup yet for it but You can use the API in order to feed the data.
-Please create a db before with the name "porfoliomanager" and then you can use it once the App is setup.

 https://www.getpostman.com/collections/a40aa8030bf14d3568c9